open-campaign-logger/generator-library/GeneratorGuide.md

 --- | --- | -----
 a   | b   | c

-Note that the vertical bars (`|`) must be separated from table cell contents by at least one space (` `).
+Note that the pairs of vertical bars (`||`) must be separated from table cell contents by at least one space (` `).
 Lines must start immediately with vertical bars (with no space in front), and lines must end without vertical bars.

  To clarify: